A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: Introduction

+The evaluation of current network-based datasets provides researchers with an insight of the shortcomings of the datasets presented when used for training against real-world threats.
+A threat taxonomy is derived from the datasets and current real-world networking threats.
+This taxonomy serves two purposes--- firstly, it strengthens our argument on the shortcomings of currently available datasets, but most importantly, it provides researchers with the ability to identify threats and tools underrepresented in currently available datasets.
+To facilitate this endeavor, we further map the current threats with their associated tools, which in turn can be used by research to create new datasets.

-The rest of the paper is organized as follows; Section~\ref{sec:IDS} depicts the main differences between intrusion detection systems and their main evaluation metrics.
-In section~\ref{sec:recent-ids}, IDS of the past decade are reviewed and their individual contributions are assessed.
-Moreover, available datasets are discussed highlighting their drawbacks and limitations.
-Section~\ref{sec:Threats} provides a threat taxonomy.
+The rest of the paper is organized as follows; Section~\ref{sec:IDS} depicts the main differences between IDSs, the metrics to consider for their evaluation and the role of feature selection in building IDSs.
+Section~\ref{sec:recent-ids} reviews IDSs of the past decade and their individual contributions are assessed.
+This section also evaluates the drawbacks and limitations of the available datasets.
+Section~\ref{sec:Threats} provides the threat taxonomy.
+Section~\ref{sec:challenges} summarizes the challenges presented in this work and provides recommendations.
+Finally, the paper is concluded in Section~\ref{sec:Conclusion}.